 Throughout the years, the National Center for American Indian Enterprise Development (NCAIED) has always evolved to meet the growing needs of the American Indian business community.
-One area that we continue to develop is our events.
-The National Center produces six signature events annually with the Reservation Economic Summit (RES) & American Indian Business Trade Fair being the premier event.
+Today, the National Center produces the Reservation Economic Summit (RES).
 RES is the largest and longest running American Indian business event in the nation.
 RES events now consist of our National RES event held each year at the Mandalay Bay Hotel and Casino in Las Vegas as well as two Regional RES events which travel throughout the United States sustaining and growing the economic momentum of Indian Country.

 Since our inception we have worked with approximately 80% of the tribes and assisted over 25,000 Indian Enterprises while training over 10,000 tribal members in various aspects of business development.
 In total, we have helped our clients obtain over $4.5 billion in contracts and financing.

 After four decades, the NCAIED, a national 501(C)(3) non-profit American Indian economic and business development organization, commands a strong position in Indian Country.
 We are the largest and longest standing American Indian economic and business development organization in the nation.